-How GOP views of Biden are helping Trump in the Republican primary
+How GOP Views of Biden Are Helping Trump in the Republican Primary

 As Trump’s rivals take the stage for the first debate of the 2024 primaries Wednesday, the perceived weaknesses of Biden have undercut one of the core arguments that DeSantis and others have made from the start: that the party must turn the page on the past and move beyond Trump in order to win in 2024.

 The focus on “electability” — the basic notion of which candidate has the best shot of winning a general election — was most intense in the aftermath of the disappointing 2022 midterms.
 Republicans were stung by losses of Trump-backed candidates in key swing states such as Arizona, Michigan and Pennsylvania.
-And the issue offered a way to convince a Republican electorate still very much in the thrall of Trump to consider throwing its lot in with a fresh face in 2022.
+And the issue offered a way to persuade a Republican electorate still very much in the thrall of Trump to consider throwing its lot in with a fresh face in 2024.
 It was a permission slip to move on.

 But nine months later, interviews with pollsters, strategists, elected officials and Republican voters in early-voting states show that the dim Republican opinion of Biden’s mental faculties and political skills has complicated that case in deep and unexpected ways.